-- Base's construction was halted several times by local protesters concerned about its environmental impact.
-The protesters also saw the base as an USA-driven military project aimed at China.
+- The base's construction was halted several times by local protesters concerned about its environmental impact.
+The protesters also saw the base as a USA-driven military project aimed at China.

-On March 11, 2017, Costa Serena cruise ship docked at Jeju port in the afternoon.
-However, all passengers (over 3,400) refused to disembark, while at the cruise terminal, customs officers, tour guides and around 80 buses were waiting for them.
+On March 11, 2017, the liner Costa Serena docked at Jeju port in the afternoon.
+However, all passengers (over 3,400) refused to disembark, while at the cruise terminal, customs officers, tour guides and ~80 buses were waiting for them.

 - The Chinese cruise tourists remained on the ship for 4 hours before the vessel departed Jeju back to port Tianjin.
 The ship was privately booked and all passengers received the cruise vacation as a reward organized by a Chinese company.
 The ship had departed on this exclusive itinerary from port Fukuoka Japan.

 - The incident contributed to the Costa Asia company's cancellation of all scheduled port visits to Jeju Island (in the period March-June 2017), which included 26 ship calls and around 120,000 booked Chinese passengers.